"This diet that is really high in fats and low in carbohydrates, can be beneficial for some people, but maybe not for others."

 Top Keto Diet Health Risks

 In a diet that is very high in saturated fats, such as those found in cheese, animal products like steak and eggs, you’ll be consuming a lot of cholesterol.
-Even though there are some studies that show that eating a keto diet can actually help your lipid profile or your cholesterol levels, there are some populations of people that might already have a tendency toward high cholesterol that might not benefit from this.
-If you’re adding that much saturated fat to your diet, there is a potential that you increase your risk for cardiovascular disease.
-So basically the high cholesterol levels that can start to corrode the inside of your arteries.
+Even though there are some studies that show that eating a keto diet can actually help your lipid profile or your cholesterol levels, there are some populations of people that might already have a tendency toward high cholesterol who might not benefit from this.
+If you’re adding that much saturated fat to your diet, there is a potential that you increase your risk for cardiovascular disease, as the high cholesterol levels can start to corrode the inside of your arteries.

 To process a lot of fat and protein, you need your kidneys, and if you’re someone who has kidney issues to begin with (for example a lot of diabetics have kidney issues), then it’s possible that you can put too much strain on your kidneys, as they’re having to filter more than they normally would, so this is another thing to be aware of.

-Constipation is a less serious issue (although it can lead to more serious issues) but it’s still consideration.
-We’re really getting rid of a lot of fiber in the vegetables, fruits, and whole grains that are eliminated on the keto diet.
+Constipation is a less serious issue (although it can lead to more serious issues) but it’s still a consideration.
+We’re really getting rid of a lot offiber in the vegetables, fruits, and whole grains that are eliminated on the keto diet.
 So if you’re on a keto diet, you might start feeling like things are just not moving along very well.

 If you’ve ever tried the keto diet, you may have experienced this.
 It’s those first couple of days when you cut out all the carbs and your body is just feeling bad — it could include fatigue, and mental cloudiness among other symptoms.
 It’s very unpleasant, but it will wear off in time.